tchannagiri/DSBplot/README.md

 DSBplot-graph -i $output_dir/Sense_R1 -o plots/graph/Sense_R1_universal.png --debug $debug_dir/universal --layout universal --title "Sense_R1 Universal Layout" --width 2400 --height 1800 --ul_yax_x 0 --ul_xax_del_y 0 --ul_xax_ins_y 0
 ```

 A single input is given and a single output is plotted.
+Debug files (`--debug $debug_dir/universal`) are written that show the vertices plotted, their coordinates, and the edges between vertices.
 The positions of the axes are set to 0 (`--ul_yax_x 0 --ul_xax_del_y 0 --ul_xax_ins_y 0`) to indicate they should be automatically chosen.
 To position the axes manually or zoom in o certain parts of the graph using parameters `--range_x` and `--range_y`, please see the console output after running this command, which shows the $x$ and $y$ ranges of the plotted vertices.
 In this case, the console should read:

 ```
 Figure[0] x-range: -10.0 to 10.0